sulemankm/budget_report/README.md

 If you use the text-based ledger system ie [beancount](https://github.com/beancount/beancount), and feel the need for a tools to track your expenses against your budget, then this tool may be what you need.

-`budget_report` is a simple tool to read beancount ledger files as input and generate simple budget report based on the budget entries within the input beancount file.
+`budget-report` is a simple tool to read beancount ledger files as input and generate simple budget report based on the budget entries within the input beancount file.

 ## 2. Installation

-The simplest way to install and use `budget_report` is via pip:
+The simplest way to install and use `budget-report` is via pip:

-`pip install budget_report`, for installing globally
+`pip install budget-report`, for installing globally

 or

-`pip install budget_report --user`, if you want to install for local user
+`pip install budget-report --user`, if you want to install for local user

 ## 3. How-To Use

-Using `budget_report` with your beancount files is a three step process:
+Using `budget-report` with your beancount files is a three step process:

 1. Specify your budget in the beancount files,
 2. Specifying the transactions to include in a particular budget and